Suárez hits 2-run homer in 9th, Reds rally past Cubs 6-5

 TRAINER’S ROOM

 Reds: Puig played right field and batted fifth.
-He injured his shoulder making a catch and crashing into the wall in Cincinnati on Sunday. .
-Manager David Bell said INF Scooter Gennett (60-day IL, severe groin strain) took fielding drills and swung bat this week.
+He injured his shoulder making a catch and crashing into the wall in Cincinnati on Sunday. … Bell said INF Scooter Gennett (60-day IL, severe groin strain) took fielding drills and swung bat this week.
 There’s no timetable for his return.

 Cubs: RHP Pedro Strop (left hamstring strain) is scheduled for another bullpen session Saturday.
 Manager Joe Maddon considers Strop’s return as key to shoring up the Cubs’ inconsistent bullpen.
 “The (Cubs’) biggest weakness — it’s no big secret — the bullpen, we’ve had different issues with that,” Maddon said.
 “Getting Stropy back is huge.”